JShollaj/AWS-Machine-Learning/Practical Data Science on AWS.md

     - Exploding Gradients &rarr; the inverse of the vanishing gradient and occurs when large error gradients accumulate, resulting in extremely large updates to neural network model weights during training.
 As a result, the model is unstable and incapable of learning from your training data.

+    - Bad Initialization &rarr; issues when we have same initialization values, too small, or too big init values lead to vanishing/exploding.

+    -